Landlord Software UK: The Complete Guide for 2026

 What makes LandlordOS different

-AI-powered document processing: Upload a Gas Safety Certificate, EICR, or EPC and the AI reads it automatically - extracting expiry dates, property details, and engineer information.
+AI-powered document processing: Upload a Gas Safety Certificate, EICR, or EPC and the AI reads it automatically, extracting expiry dates, property details, and engineer information.
 No manual data entry.

 UK compliance engine: The system knows every compliance deadline for every property type.
 Automatic reminders at 90, 60, and 30 days before certificates expire.
 Dashboard status indicators show your compliance position at a glance.